Queens Court

 Women’s basketball has exploded, yet fans are still underserved.

-Women’s basketball has seen unprecedented growth in recent years, yet coverage across mainstream sports platforms remains limited and fragmented.
+Women’s basketball has seen unprecedented growth in recent years, yet coverage across mainstream sports platforms remains limited.
 As attendance, ratings and fan engagement continue to rise, there is a clear opportunity to better serve a dedicated and growing audience.

 Tools